 Biography for Mike Dano

-Mike Dano is the executive editor for the Telecom Group for FierceMarkets, which includes FierceWireless, FierceTelecom, FierceMobileContent, FierceBroadbandWireless and other publications.
-In his role, Mike oversees all editorial content for the publications, and acts as a point of contact for such content.
-Mike has covered the wireless industry as a journalist for the better part of a decade, and remembers writing a story about the transition from black and white to color screens on cell phones.
+Mike Dano is the Editor in Chief for the Telecom Group of FierceMarkets, which includes FierceWireless, FierceTelecom, FierceCable and other publications.
+Mike oversees the Fierce editorial team and all editorial content, as well as Fierce live events, ebooks, webinars and other editorial products.
+Mike has covered the wireless industry as a journalist for more than a decade, and remembers writing a story about the transition from black and white to color screens on cell phones.
 Mike is based in Denver and can be reached at email@example.com.
-Follow @FierceWireless or @mikeddano on Twitter and find him on LinkedIn.
+Follow @mikeddano on Twitter and find him on LinkedIn.

 Articles by Mike Dano

 Today, if you want to, you can buy AT&T's DirecTV pay-TV and internet service from Verizon (AT&T's archrival).
 The DirecTV offer from Verizon is scheduled to end in October, and represents the tail-end of a long-term bundling agreement Verizon inked with DirecTV prior to AT&T's $49 billion acquisition of DirecTV that closed almost exactly a year ago.
 Verizon's DirecTV bundle, strange as it is, represents just one of the many bundling attempts Verizon has tested over the years.